-We will be offering two different tours, a House Tour and a Chicago Highlights Tour, for your enjoyment.
-Registration cut-off will be September 1, 2012.
+We will be offering a House Tour for your enjoyment.
+Registration cut-off will be September 1, 2018.

 At the first home, the North Pole village is highlighted.
 This couple has ALL the pieces of the North Pole village on display.
 It is truly a village, with zoning restrictions and is usually taken down and put up again each year so that newer buildings can receive the highlight they deserve.
 A wide variety of different lighting techniques are used, including hollow acrylic rods and LED lights.
 They have learned many display tricks at the Gatherings that they have attended and you are urged to look closely to see which ones you can pick out.
-It all began so innocently with a North Pole building received as a gift in 1992.
+It all began so innocently with a Mr. and Mrs. Claus received as a gift in 1992 for her Santa collection.
 The collection grew slowly until - well, you know the rest; in one year it grew from 10 to 40!
 It kinda got out of hand and now covers three and a half walls in the living room and has crept into the dining room and sunroom as well.
 Originally, it was “her” collection and then “he” helped with the table construction.
 But - a monster was created and it is now “their” collection.
 Early on the statement was made “I will NEVER have a village”; but things change.
-There is also a bonus Halloween display in the family room.
+There is also a bonus Halloween display (the village they don't collect) in the family room.

 The third home highlights the Dickens’ Village, the ENTIRE village.
 Unless you are a “Dickens’ Addict”, you may see some buildings you have never seen before.
 This homeowner even added a room on to the house to accommodate the village, the “Village Room”.
 In addition to the pieces from the Dickens’ Village, all variations are also to be seen.
 For example, the